GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-These profiles specify the unique parameter settings needed for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
-They will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.
+These profiles specify the unique parameter settings for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).[^n] The current profiles include the following updates:

-Current profile updates include:
+* Revised profile fields, extensions, and values.<!--Validate this with Wendy.-->
-* Revised certificate and CRL extensions values.
+* Guidance for certificates issued under policies cross-certified with the Federal Bridge Certification Authority (FBCA).
-* Guidance for certificates issued under certificate policies cross-certified with the Federal Bridge Certification Authority (FBCA).
+* Formats and semantics taken from RFC 5280[^n] to maximize interoperability across federal and external PKI communities.

-* Formats and semantics taken from RFC 5280[^n] to promote interoperability across federal and external PKI communities.
+Eighteen (18) certificate profiles covered by the _Common Policy CP_ are defined, as well as two profiles covering the OCSP Responses and CRLs.

 ## Certificate and Extensions Profile Worksheets

-See the [Worksheet Traceability Matrix](#historical-worksheet-traceability-matrix) for previous-to-current version numbers.
+For a mapping of past-to-current worksheet numbers, go to:&nbsp;&nbsp;[Worksheet Traceability Matrix](#historical-worksheet-traceability-matrix).

 * Click a link to view a profile worksheet.